 Bank of America has also been identified as one of the investors that own over one million shares in CoreCivic and GEO Group, dubbed as “The Million Shares Club” and targeted by Freedom to Thrive.
 As of its 2018 filings with the Securities and Exchange Commission, Bank of America owned 202, 853 shares in CoreCivic and 867,973 shares in GEO Group.

 In June 2019, Bank of America announced it would “exit its relationships” with private prison and immigrant detention companies.
 It is unclear from the announcement what this would entail.
 Existing loan agreements with these companies will continue for a few more years, and the announcement did not mention the bank's continued investment in private prison companies.

+Additionally, Bank of America has provided banking and financial services within prison facilities.
 The Bank issues release cards to formerly incarcerated people, which allow them access to the funds they were arrested with.
 These release cards are controversial for their predatory lending practices and lack of alternatives or regulation.
-Bank of America, among other banks, have also been scrutinized for discriminating against immigrant clients.
+Bank of America, among other banks, has also been scrutinized for discriminating against immigrant clients.
 In 2018, Bank of America allegedly froze clients out of their accounts for not reporting their citizenship status.

 - On April 26, 2017, University of Wisconsin-Madison students passed a resolution to call for the university's divestment from private prisons and corporations that build border walls, naming Lockheed Martin, Raytheon, General Dynamics, Northrop Grumman, Honeywell, L-3 Communications, Boeing, Bank of America, JP Morgan Chase, BNP Paribas, Suntrust, US Bank Corp., and Wells Fargo.